Stan124/Job_Market_Analytics/README.md

 - The top graph shows specialized technical skills like `dplyr`, `Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.

-- The bottom graph highlights that foundational skills like `Excel`, `PowerPoint`, and `SQL` are the most in-demand, even though they may not offer the highest salaries.
+- The bottom graph highlights that foundational skills like `Python`, `Tableau`, and `R` are the most in-demand, even though they may not offer the highest salaries.
 This demonstrates the importance of these core skills for employability in data analysis roles.

 - There's a clear distinction between the skills that are highest paid and those that are most in-demand.
 Data analysts aiming to maximize their career potential should consider developing a diverse skill set that includes both high-paying specialized skills and widely demanded foundational skills.